andrewMacmurray/my-site/content/blog/style-and-programming.md

 When we speak about code, the word "design" often comes up - we might talk about "software design" or "architecture", e.g. "this api is really nicely designed" or "there's a design flaw at this point in the code".

-From the Interaction Design Foundation
+From the Interaction Design Foundation:

 > Aesthetics is a core design principle that defines a design’s pleasing qualities.
 In visual terms, aesthetics includes factors such as balance, color, movement, pattern, scale, shape and visual weight